-Funding Source: HOME Matrix Code: Homebuyer

-National Objective: Low/Mod Housing Benefit Eligibility Citation: 24 CFR Part 92.205 (a)(1) Objective: Provide Decent Housing
+Budget: \$74,048 (Breakdown on page 5 chart) Homebuyer Assistance Activity: Funding Source: HOME Matrix Code: Homebuver National Objective: Low/Mod Housing Benefit Eligibility Citation: 24 CFR Part 92.205 (a)(1) Objective: Provide Decent Housing Outcome: Affordability Proposed accomplishments: 7 first-time homebuyers low-to-moderate income individuals and families to become homebuyers.

-Outcome: Affordability

-Proposed accomplishments: 6 first-time homebuyers

-The City of Goldsboro will use HOME funds and program income to provided direct-subsidy assistance to low-to-moderate income individuals and families to become homebuyers.
 It is the City's intent to increase the supply of affordable housing units over an extended period of time.
 The City's Homebuyer Assistance program will provide up to \$30,000 in down payment and closing costs assistance associated with the purchase, through the means of acquisition or new construction, of a single-family dwelling and for principal reduction to increase buyer's affordability.
 This assistance will be provided directly to the homebuyer or passed thru from developer assistance from the City's designated CHDOs in the form of zero percent deferred second mortgage loans.
 In the event, that HOME funds are used for the cost of developing a property through the City's designated CHDO (i.e., Habitat for Humanity of Goldsboro-Wayne, Inc.) and the unit is sold below fair market value the difference between the fair market value and the purchase price is considered to be directly attributable to the HOME subsidy.
 All HOME-assisted homebuyers will be required to have an initial purchase price that does not exceed 95 percent of the median purchase price for the area, occupy the home as their primary residence, and subject to recapture provisions.